mishelashala/zettelkasten/inbox/"To determine where you should go, you must first understand where you are.".md

-# "To determine where you should go, you must first understand where you are."
+"To determine where you should go, you must first understand where you are."
-* id: M0Y8dkCrJSD0Xu99MIKKz

 Database Design for Mere Mortals, p107